-Should you choose Garmin Forerunner 245 or the Vivoactive 4?
+Should you choose the Garmin Forerunner 245 or Vivoactive 4?

-If running is your true passion, you can't go wrong with this GPS running smartwatch.
-In addition to advanced running dynamics, this model also offers extensive training features, a Pulse Ox sensor, and incident detection.
+If running is your main passion, you can't go wrong with this GPS running smartwatch.
+Not only will you have access to advanced running dynamics, but you'll also enjoy extensive training features, a Pulse Ox sensor, Body Battery energy monitoring, and more.

 Pros